nanoc/nanoc.app/content/docs/reference/rules.md

 In the code block, you have access to `@rep`, which is the item representation that is currently being processed, and `@item`, which is an alias for `@rep.item`.

+When using a regular expression to match items, the block arguments will contain all matched groups.

 **Example #1**: The following rule will give the item with identifier `/404/` the path `/errors/404.php`:

 <pre title="Routing the “/404/” item to “/errors/404.php”"><code class="language-ruby">route "/404/" do